Legal & Policies

 OptIA Offline

-Infrastructure host Mistral AI (EU, France) Modal (USA, SOC 2 Type II) Local machine
+Infrastructure host Mistral AI EU, France Modal USA, SOC 2 Type II Local workstation

-Data residency European Union (by default) United States (Modal) Local machine
+Data residency European Union by default United States Modal Local workstation

-Zero Data Retention (ZDR) Available upon request Not applicable (no storage) Not applicable
+Zero Data Retention ZDR Available on request Not applicable no storage Not applicable

 Encryption TLS in transit TLS 1.3 + AES-256 at rest Not applicable